ajalt/clikt/docs/parameters.md

 to other types.

 Types work by transforming the return value of the property delegate.
-By default parameters have a string type:
+By default, parameters have a string type:

 ```kotlin
 val opt: String? by option(help="an option")